History of the nude in art: Vanguardism

 Other representatives of Cubism were: Georges Braque, initiator of the style with Picasso, whose Large Nude (1908) has a great parallelism with The Young Ladies of Avignon, with African influence and a certain totemic air, with a rhythmic movement.
 Fernand Léger recreated in his works a volumetric structure of form based on tubes—which is why his style was called "tubism": Nude in the Forest (1910), Nude Model in the Studio (1912–1913), Three Women at Breakfast (1921), Nudes on a Red Background (1923), The Three Women on a Red Background (1927), Two Women Holding Flowers (1954).
-Robert Delaunay made in The City of Paris (1910) a curious mixture between figuration and geometric abstraction, with a space structured by blocks, with a nuanced chromaticism that blurs the forms in the surrounding environment.
+Robert Delaunay made in The City of Paris (1910) a curious mixture of figuration and geometric abstraction, with a space structured into blocks, and a nuanced chromaticism that blurs the forms in the surrounding environment.
 Joan Miró went through Fauvism and Cubism before arriving at Surrealism, his best known stage: Seated Nude Holding a Flower (1917), Nude with a Mirror (1919), Standing Nude (1921).

 In sculpture, Alexander Archipenko was the creator of "construction", the sculptural variant of collage.
-In Woman Walking (1912) he introduced a new analysis of the human figure, broken down into geometric forms and perforated at certain points with holes that create a contrast between the solid and the hollow, in a new way of understanding matter.
+In Woman Walking (1912), he introduced a new analysis of the human figure, broken down into geometric forms and perforated at certain points with holes that create a contrast between the solid and the hollow, in a new way of understanding matter.
 In Woman Combing Her Hair (1915) he followed the cubistic criteria of The Young Ladies of Avignon, and in Seated Woman (1916) he experimented with concave space, while in Female Torso (1922) he accentuated the stylization of the figure, a process that culminated in Torso in Space (1935).
 Julio González used iron plates in his sculpture to simulate the epidermis, in parts of the human body that denote the absence of what would be the body as a whole, an effect accentuated by the emptiness of the work (Female Bust, 1934; Torso, 1936).
 Henri Laurens worked in a variety of materials, from wood and metal to papiers collés and tableaux-objets, mixed methods and assemblages, often painted afterwards (sculpto-peintures).
-Along with other works, the female figure was one of his greatest sources of inspiration, as in Woman with a Fan (1921), Squatting Woman (1922) and Nude with Mirror (1922).
+Along with other works, the female figure was one of his greatest sources of inspiration, as in Woman with a Fan (1921), Squatting Woman (1922), and Nude with Mirror (1922).